cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/04-other-notations/other-notations.rst

 If we choose, we can add even more detail to create a *physical* model.
 The physical model would definitely include data types as well as any constraints on columns or tables, and might include details such as indexes or even where a table lives on disk or on the network.

 Each level of abstraction has value, but whether or not you create models at a particular level will depend on your needs.
 As discussed in :numref:`Chapter {number} <erd-chapter>`, models at the highest levels of abstraction are particularly valuable in the early stages of developing a database, and in communicating with all of the various stakeholders in a project.
 The conceptual model can be used to produce a database directly, or you may prefer to create a logical model as an intermediate stage.
 On the other hand, for some projects you may skip the conceptual level and start with a logical model.
-It can be very useful to maintain a logical model documenting a database; with large and complex databases, even regular users of the database can forget the names of tables and columns!
-Physical models are mostly used by database administrators (DBAs) on very complex projects, and are usually created in software tools that can also generate the SQL code to create the database.
+It can be very useful to maintain a logical model as documentation for a database; with large and complex databases, even regular users of the database can forget the names of tables and columns!
+Physical models are mostly used by database administrators (DBAs) on very complex projects and are usually created in software tools that can also generate the SQL code to create the database.

 Common variations